 Annual base auctions are held in May for Delivery Years that are three years in the future.
-Effective January 31, 2010, First, Second, and Third Incremental Auctions are conducted 20, 10, and three months prior to the Delivery Year.29 In the third quarter of 2014, a Second Incremental Auction was held in July for the 2015/2016 Delivery Year, and a First Incremental Auction was held in September for the 2016/2017 Delivery Year.
+Effective January 31, 2010, First, Second, and Third Incremental Auctions are conducted 20, 10, and three months prior to the Delivery Year.
+In the first three months of 2015, a Third Incremental Auction was held in February for the 2015/2016 Delivery Year.